google/grr-doc/docs/deploying-grr-clients/troubleshooting.md

 And depending on your configuration, you can play with syslog, log file and Windows EventLog logging using parameters Logging.path, and Logging.engines.

+# Crashes

+The client shouldn’t ever crash…​ but it does because making software is hard.
+There are a few ways in which this can happen, all of which we try and catch, record and make visible to allow for debugging.
+In the UI they are visible in two ways, in "Crashes" when a client is selected, and in "All Client Crashes".
+These have the same information but the client view only shows crashes for the specific client.

+Each crash should contain the reason for the crash, optionally it may contain the flow or action that caused the crash.
+In some cases this information is not available because the client may have crashed when it wasn’t doing anything or in a way where we could not tie it to the action.

+This data is also emailed to the email address configured in the config as Monitoring.alert\_email

+## Crash Types

+### Crashed while executing an action

+Often seen with an error "Client killed during transaction".
+This means that while handling a specific action, the client died, the nanny knows this because the client recorded the action it was about to take in the Transaction Log before starting it.
+When the client restarts it picks up this log and notifies the server of the crash.

+Causes

+  - Client segfaults, could happen in native code such as Sleuth Kit or psutil.

+  - Hard reboot while the machine was running an action where the client service didn’t have a chance to exit cleanly.

+### Unexpected child process exit\!

+This means the client exited, but the nanny didn’t kill it.

+Causes

+  - Uncaught exception in python, very unlikely due to the fact that we catch Exception for all client actions.

+### Memory limit exceeded, exiting

+This means the client exited due to exceeding the soft memory limit.

+Causes

+  - Client hits the soft memory limit.
+Soft memory limit is when the client knows it is using too much memory but will continue operation until it finishes what it is doing.

+### Nanny Message - No heartbeat received

+This means that the Nanny killed the client because it didn’t receive a Heartbeat within the allocated time.

+Causes

+  - The client has hung, e.g. locked accessing network file

+  - The client is performing an action that is taking longer than it should.